 condition: True

-After your instance is ready, access it via ssh and run the following command to list all user groups in the system:
+After your VM is ready, access it via ssh and run the following command to list all user groups in the system:

 compgen -g

-There are times when you want your new instance to be accessible from other machines.
-For example, some of your colleagues may also want to use your instance, or you might want to set up a cluster of virtual instances to create an Apache Hadoop or Apache Spark cluster.
+There are times when you want your new Virtual Machine to be accessible from other machines.
+For example, some of your colleagues may also want to use your VM, or you might want to set up a cluster of Virtual Machines to create an Apache Hadoop or Apache Spark cluster.
 To do so, you need to add the public SSH keys of other machines to the User Data field.

-Below is an example of how to add a public SSH key of another machine to the new instance:
+Below is an example of how to add a public SSH key of another machine to the new Virtual Machine:

 #cloud-config